Things To Do in Hanoi in 2 Days

 Drop by Vietnam Museum of Ethnology

 Just opened recently in 1997, Vietnam Museum of Ethnology is arguably the largest and most captivating museum in Hanoi.
 This museum is the right place for those who want to learn about 54 different ethnic groups in Vietnam and their cultures.
 Within the museum complex, tourists can find various information about the traditional ways of life of Vietnamese people, from religious events to the spiritual rites of every ethnic group in Vietnam.
 The exhibition hall displays objects used in the daily life of each group.
-Besides, there are library, research center and auditorium within the complex.
+Besides, there are libraries, research centers and auditorium within the complex.

 A Corner of Vietnam Museum of Ethnology